KCLabMTU/LM-OGlcNAc-Site/README.md

 ## Contact
-Please send an email to sureshp@mtu.edu (CC: dbkc@mtu.edu, ppratyush@mtu.edu) for any kind of queries and discussions.
+Please send an email to sureshp@mtu.edu (CC: dbkc@mtu.edu, ppratyus@mtu.edu) for any kind of queries and discussions.